Bias Association Discovery Framework for Open-Ended LLM Generations: Experiments

 \subsection{Cross Model Comparisons}

 This experiment presents a cross-model analysis of bias associations discovered by various LLMs.
 We apply BADF to the two-character base setting across three LLMs: Llama3.2-3B, Llama3.2-11B, and Qwen3-8B.
-As detailed in Table~\ref{tab:score_pval_all} (Two-Character Base, Llama3.2-11B, and Qwen3-8B) and Figure~\ref{fig:cross_model_comp} in Appendix~\ref{fig:cross_model_comp}.
+As detailed in Table~\ref{tab:score_pval_all} (Two-Character Base, Llama3.2-11B, and Qwen3-8B) and Figure 9 in Appendix I.4.
 BADF demonstrates robust capability in extracting bias associations across different LLMs, with Qwen3-8B generating more bias associations.
-Moreover, we collect the top 10 bias associations for each category from Llama3.2-3B (Two-Character Base in Table~\ref{tab:top_phrases_1_vs_2}), Llama3.2-11B, and Qwen3-8B (Table~\ref{tab:top_phrases_cross_model} in Appendix~\ref{sec:exp4_appendix}).
-And we conduct a direct comparison of these bias associations, revealing both shared patterns and distinctive tendencies in how different LLMs represent demographic identities.
+And we collect the top 10 bias associations for each category from Llama3.2-3B (Two-Character Base in Table 15), Llama3.2-11B, and Qwen3-8B (Table 17).
+We then conduct a direct comparison of bias associations, revealing both shared patterns and distinctive tendencies in how different LLMs represent demographic identities.
 While the three models share some high-level association patterns, differences in concept specificity, context, and occupational or emotional emphasis indicate that both model size and architecture influence the subtle expression of demographic representations in LLM outputs.
-The complete analyses are in Appendix~\ref{sec:exp4_appendix}.
+See complete analyses in Appendix I.4.